AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Introduction

-Due to the transformer-based architectures, the computational requirements for the \emph{ORT}~\cite{herdade2019image} model surpassed others.
-The high computational demand and large parameter counts made it infeasible for real-time caption generation on resource-constrained devices such as smartphones, tablets, and embedded AI systems.
-These high computational costs not only hinder on-device deployment but also increase reliance on cloud-based inference, leading to latency issues and higher energy consumption.
-Such dependencies create accessibility barriers, particularly in remote areas where internet connectivity is unreliable.
-This observation motivates the present work to develop a lightweight image captioning model by utilizing lightweight CNNs as visual feature encoders.
+Due to the transformer-based architectures, the computational requirements for models like \emph{ORT}~\cite{herdade2019image} and \emph{M2}~\cite{cornia2020meshed} are usually higher than other models.
+Real time transformer model-based image caption synthesis on resource constrained embedded devices is often challenged by high computations and large number of parameters.
+These high computational costs not only hinder on-device deployment but also increase reliance on cloud-based inference.
+This leads to latency issues and higher energy consumption.
+Moreover, such dependencies create accessibility barriers, particularly in remote areas where internet connectivity is unreliable.
+This observation motivates the present work to develop a lightweight image captioning model by utilizing low latency CNNs as visual feature encoders.